GraphQL API Testing Strategies

 - Tools like k6, as mentioned earlier, can help simulate real-world load and identify performance issues before your users notice them.

 So, performance monitoring isn't just a nice-to-have; it's vital for maintaining a reliable and responsive graphql api.
-Next up, let's talk about documentation.

 Conclusion